Trends in Senior Living Development and Repositioning

 Longevity: Innovative Approaches to Senior Living for a Thriving Future

-People are aging in good health.
+People are aging in better health.
 For the first time in humanity, there are five generations living together, it's something that has never happened before.
-Globally, life expectancy increases every 10 years, and Nicola Palmarini, director of the National Centre for Ageing in the UK, said during a recent webinar, that we are moving from an aging society to a longevity one.
+Globally, life expectancy increases every 10 years, and Nicola Palmarini, director of the National Centre for Ageing in the UK, said during a recent webinar that we are moving from an aging society to a longevity one.
 He explained, “There isn’t just one way to live healthier longer lives.
 Each one of us has their own.
-We now understand that aging is a much more malleable process than what we have thought before, meaning that we can do a lot to influence our process of aging.”
-He added, “It’s time we start looking at things from a different perspective."

 A Key Demographic Not To Be Overlooked